josevalim/portal/README.md

 ## Shooting supervised doors

-We often hear that the Erlang VM, the virtual machine Elixir runs on, is great for building fault-tolerant applications.
+We often hear that the Erlang VM, the virtual machine Elixir runs on, alongside the Erlang ecosystem are great for building fault-tolerant applications.
 One of the reasons for such are the so-called supervision trees.

 Our code so far is not supervised.
 Let's see what happens when we explicitly shutdown one of the door agents: